 The loss of justice is followed by propriety.

-The man of propriety is honourable but weak; he is the head of confusion.
+The man of propriety is devoted to the letter but is mean; he is the head of confusion.

-The scholar is the flower of the path, but he is the beginning of ignorance.
+Formerly scholars were the flower of the path but the beginning of folly.

 Truly, because the great elder